modelorona/LearnXinYMinutesUnofficalAndroidApp/README.md

 The sole purpose of this app was to learn more about Firebase (specifically the database feature, still is a bit strange) and more about Android (boy oh boy).

 My app can be found on the [Play Store](https://play.google.com/store/apps/details?id=com.ah.xiny3).

+Note: this repo is mirrored from a private repo that isn't uploaded due to reasons, so not all changes will be uploaded instantly.